 Text Analysis: For this arm, we are analyzing a corpus of published scientific papers to investigate how researchers recycle text in practice: How common is text recycling in STEM?
 What patterns of recycling are common?
 How does the practice vary across STEM disciplines?
 Has the practice changed over time?

 Legal Analysis: The third arm involves analyzing publisher contracts and copyright law to better understand the rights of publishers and authors regarding text recycling and to assess their legal validity: When is text recycling legal and when does it violate copyright or contract law?

-In Phase 2, we will use what we’ve learned to develop model guidelines, policies, and educational materials in collaboration with selected publishers, scholarly societies, universities, and professional organizations.:
+In Phase 2, we will use what we’ve learned in Phase 1 to develop model guidelines, policies, and author-publisher contracts in collaboration with collaborators from stakeholder organizations including publishers, scholarly societies, government agencies and professional organizations.

-- web and print based instructional materials for STEM students (and others new to STEM research) explaining the ethical, legal, and practical issues involved with text recycling, as well as accompanying documents for faculty, administrators, and librarians.
+In Phase 3 we will develop educational materials that promote the guidelines we develop in Phase 2.
+These materials will include web and print based instructional materials for STEM students and others new to STEM research, explaining the ethical, legal, and practical issues involved with text recycling–as well as accompanying documents for faculty and other P.I.s, research administrators, and librarians.

 This project is supported by a grant from the National Science Foundation: Cultivating Cultures for Ethical STEM program (CCESTEM: NSF15528)

 Funding for this research has also been provided by the Josiah Charles Trent Memorial Foundation Endowment Fund and a Duke University Arts and Sciences Faculty Research Grant.